SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 ## About Software University(SoftUni)

 [The Software University (SoftUni)](https://softuni.bg) is **the largest training center for software engineers in Bulgaria**.
-Tens of thousands of students pass through it every year.
+Tens of thousands of students enroll in it every year.
 SoftUni opened in 2014 as a continuation of **[Svetlin Nakov PhD's](https://nakov.com)** efforts to build **framed software specialists** through real, modern and quality education, which combines fundamental knowledge with modern software technologies and a lot of practice.

 The Software University provides **quality education**, **occupation**, **work** and **the opportunity to acquire a bachelor's degree** for programmers, software engineers and IT professionals.
 SoftUni builds an extremely successful lasting **relationship between education and industry**, collaborating with hundreds of software companies, **providing work and internships** to its students, providing quality specialists for the software industry and directly meeting the needs of employers through the learning process.